hexaxsoftwares/houx.js/README.md

 Function widget works as the scope of the build function, with no data state of it's own.
 Class widgets are perfect and statefull widget encapsulation, in short, it was used in building the pixel builtin widgets.

 Class widgets must extend the `Pixel.Widget` base widget, to be treated as a class widget Pixel recommends the use of object options widget for declarative syntax

-# LifeCycleHooks
+#### LifeCycleHooks

   Pixel provides you with some us3full callback functions that run at some specific stage of the life of a widget.

+##### beforeBuild:
+Runs before the widget instances are instanciated

+##### onBuilt:
-    beforeBuild: Runs before the widget instances are instanciated onBuilt:runs after all widget instances are instanciated and after running the build function and creating all widget instances.
+runs after all widget instances are instanciated and after running the build function and creating all widget instances.

+##### beforeMount:
-    beforeMount: Runs before inserting the widget UI into the dom.
+Runs before inserting the widget UI into the dom.

+##### onMounted:
-    onMounted: Runs after inserting the widget UI build into the dom.
+Runs after inserting the widget UI build into the dom.

+##### beforeUpdate:
-    beforeUpdate: Runs before starting an update on any change on a statefull datas.
+Runs before starting an update on any change on a statefull datas.

+##### onUpdated:
-    onUpdated: Runs after updating the dom of changes the reactive datas.
+Runs after updating the dom of changes the reactive datas.

+##### beforeDestroy:
-    beforeDestroy: Runs before destroying the widget instances and unmounting from the dom.
+Runs before destroying the widget instances and unmounting from the dom.

+##### onDestroyed:
-    onDestroyed: <Promise based> Runs after destroying all widget instances and unmounted from the dom
+<Promise based> Runs after destroying all widget instances and unmounted from the dom

-    LifeCycleHooks has the this keyword bound to the widget state data
+LifeCycleHooks has there ***this*** keyword bound to the widget state data.

 ## Dynamic Widget
-    Widgets can be dynamicaly rendered, expecially, when resorting to in dom templates, this can be achieved using the px-widget buit in widget. it accepts one required property, **self** which can registered any registered widget instance.
+    Widgets can be dynamicaly rendered, expecially, when resorting to in dom templates,

+    this can be achieved using the px-build buit in widget.

+    it accepts one required property, **self** which can registered any registered widget instance.

-    attributes or params for the widget pased to self, can be passed alongside the self params. children are passed as children to px-widget
+    attributes or params for the widget pased to self, can be passed alongside the self params. children are passed as children to px-build

 ## Data Observation
   To perfom a data Observation within the widget instance datas, the 'observers' option can be used.

   Within the observe object option, pixel acceptd only  object, with names that references the widget defined model instances datas

   Does not  accept the use of nested property accessor as metthod neme e.g

   ```javascript
   export default{
     observer:{